 Inappropriate Assessment Technology

 Yes, smart phones and computers are pretty advanced these days, but the technology they use to “assess” eye problems might not be truly intended for eyes.
-Simply identifying letters, reading texts, and differentiating colours won’t give you a complete assessment of your eyes’ condition.
+Simply identifying letters, reading texts, and differentiating colours won’t give you an assessment of your eyes’ condition.
 Oftentimes, doctors use powerful devices and equipment only found in clinics to find problems and conditions that aren’t readily observable by phones and computers.
 Using online eye exams will not be able to detect these issues.

 Lack of Exam Questions